Theory of quantum system certification: a tutorial: Quantum states

-respectively. \end{itemize} \end{lemmablock} \begin{proof} The first statement is a combinatorial one.
+\item The orthogonal projectors onto the symmetric and anti-symmetric subspace are \ifex respectively. \end{itemize} \end{lemmablock} \begin{proof} The first statement is a combinatorial one.
 The trace of the symmetric projector is the number of ways to distribute $\dorder$ indistinguishable particles (bosons) into $d$ boxes (modes), i.e., the dimension of the corresponding subspace of the bosonic subspace, which is known to be given by the binomial coefficient.